sdrelton/matrix-est-maxelts/README.md

 #### Normest inputs and outputs
 The inputs to normestm are:
 * A    - Matrix with real/complex entries or a function handle (see advanced examples below).
 Can be rectangular.
-* opts - Struct where opts.t (opts.alpha for normestm_multi) is an integer
+* opts - Structure where opts.t (opts.alpha for normestm_multi) is an integer
-       controlling the accuracy and opts.abs is a logical variable that determines whether we find max(max(abs(A))) or max(max(A)).
-When opts is an integer, instead of a struct, we assume that opts.abs = true.
+       controlling the accuracy and opts.abs is a logical variable that determines whether to seek largest elements of max(max(abs(A))) or max(max(A)).
+When opts is an integer, instead of a structure, opts.abs is set to true.

 In addition normestm_multi has one extra input:
-* p - An integer stating how many of the top-p largest elements are required.
+* p - An integer denoting how many of the largest elements are required.

 The outputs of normestm and normestm_multi are:
 * nrmest    - The estimate(s) of the largest p elements.